gridland

 • Jest — Works with ESM transforms configured

 Bun is the recommended test runner for Gridland projects.
-It has native ESM support and is used for the Gridland test suite itself.
+It has native ESM support, runs renderTui fast enough for thousands of snapshots per second, and is the runner Gridland's own test suite uses.

 Tips